 How We Advance Midwifery

-We are bringing together people from around the state to join our team to move midwifery care to the next level:
+We are bring together people from around the state to move midwifery care to the next level:

 - removing barriers to practice and access midwifery care